Adai Khan: Early life

-The origin of Adai’s family lineage traced back to House of Ögedei or Khorchin (descended of Genghis Khan‘s brothers).
-Mongolian sources and Timurid era books recorded Adai was a son of Örüg Temür Khan and his family lineage traced back to Kadan, while Erdeniin Tobchi believe that he was related to Temüge or Hasar due to the interfamily marriages within the Borjigin clan.
+The origin of Adai’s family lineage traced back to the House of Ögedei or Khorchin (descended of Genghis Khan‘s brothers).
+Mongol sources and Timurid-era books recorded Adai was a son of Örüg Temür Khan and his family lineage traced back to Kadan, while Erdeniin Tobchi believed that he was related to Temüge or Hasar due to the interfamily marriages within the Borjigin clan.
 Adai’s family was a member of one of the eastern Mongol clans, Khorchin, which originated in the region of the Nen River to the east of the Greater Khingan Range.
 Even before his proclamation as the Khagan, Adai almost succeeded in unifying western Mongol territory by defeating the Oirats.
 Alarmed by the possible resurgence of another Genghis Khan, the Ming dynasty provided support to the Oirats and their allies among the western Mongol clans, successfully turning the tide by first recovering and then launching counteroffensives against the eastern and central Mongol clans.

 Arughtai Chingsang installed Adai on the throne as Khagan of the Northern Yuan after discussing the matter with the family of Khasar.